-Many of our readers have been having issues with their Fire tablets not recognizing their MicroSD card.
-Content on the MicroSD card may become inaccessible permanently, or simply intermittently.
+Many of our readers have been having issues with their Fire tablets not recognizing their microSD card.
+Content on the microSD card may become inaccessible permanently, or simply intermittently.
 This issue has also cropped up at the Amazon forum.

 - Start by fully charging your Fire tablet with the original cable and charger, then hold down the Power button for 40 seconds to perform a force reset.
 Connect to a Wi-Fi network and leave your tablet alone for a while — it should automatically download and install any available updates.
-You can also do this manually on your PC or laptop by visiting the Amazon’s Fire & Kindle Software Updates page.
+You can also do this manually on your PC or laptop by visiting Amazon’s Fire & Kindle Software Updates page.

-- Turn your tablet off and remove the MicroSD card.
+- Turn your tablet off and remove the microSD card.
 Afterward, replace it carefully and try again.

 - If you have a case on your tablet, then try removing it.
 There’s a slim chance that it’s pressing on the card and causing the issue.

 - Visit Amazon’s Manage Your Content and Devices page on your PC or laptop and sign in.
 Take a look at the listed devices and make sure that your device is registered.
 You can also make sure you’re registered on your Kindle Fire by swiping down from the top of the screen and tapping Settings > My Account > Register.
 It might also be worth trying to Deregister — you can register again after restarting your device.